L. Eric Patterson

-Leonard Eric Patterson is currently serving as the Director of the Federal Protective Service.
-Patterson is also a retired United States Air Force Brigadier General (Special Agent) and was the 14th Commander of the Air Force Office of Special Investigations (AFOSI), Andrews AFB, MD.
-As the AFOSI Commander, Patterson oversaw AFOSI's worldwide network of military and civilian special agents stationed at major Air Force installations and a variety of special operating locations.
+Leonard Eric Patterson is currently serving as the director of the Federal Protective Service.
+Patterson is also a retired United States Air Force Brigadier General (Special Agent) and was the 14th commander of the Air Force Office of Special Investigations (AFOSI), Andrews AFB, Maryland.
+As the AFOSI commander, Patterson oversaw AFOSI's worldwide network of military and civilian special agents stationed at major Air Force installations and a variety of special operating locations.

 Education

 Patterson is a graduate of the Air Force Reserve Officer Training Corps at Howard University.
 He holds a Master of Business Administration from Webster University.
 Patterson is also a graduate of Squadron Officer School, Air Command and Staff College, Marine Corps Command and Staff College, and Air War College.

 Military career

 Patterson entered the United States Air Force in 1975 as a missile launch officer.
 He became an AFOSI special agent in 1979 and commanded AFOSI units at the detachment, squadron and regional levels at numerous stateside and overseas locations.
 He conducted and supervised a variety of felony-level investigations common to AFOSI, with specialization in counterintelligence and protective service operations as well as oversight of special programs.
-Prior to his last position as Commander of AFOSI, the general was the Operations Director for AFOSI.
+Prior to his last position as Commander of AFOSI, the general was the operations director for AFOSI.
 Patterson is a native of Washington, D.C.

 L. Eric Patterson during his time in the United States Air Force.